Zari zardozi artisans weave a tale of hope and strength | Business

 He says Prime Minister Narendra Modi, who was presented with a shawl with zari work during his trip here last year, wore it throughout the programme in appreciation of the art and its artisans.

-Singh adds that work is being done on the ‘common facility center’ to help those engaged in the trade.
-He says artisans would be able to take raw material from this center and sell their finished products there.
+Singh adds that work is being done on the ‘common facility centre’ to help those engaged in the trade.
+He says artisans would be able to take raw material from this centre and sell their finished products there.

-New artisans will also be trained at the center, the official says.
+New artisans will also be trained at the centre, the official says.

-Anurag Yadav, deputy commissioner, District Industries Center, says more than 12,000 artisans are associated with the industry in Shahjahanpur.
+Anurag Yadav, deputy commissioner, District Industries Centre, says more than 12,000 artisans are associated with the industry in Shahjahanpur.

 “Eligible Zari artisans have been provided a loan of Rs 11 crore.
 Apart from providing training to the people, tool kits have also been distributed to 700 people,” he said.

-Arun Kumar Pandey, assistant general manager, Industrial Center, says artisan cards are also being provided to the beneficiaries.
+Arun Kumar Pandey, assistant general manager, Industrial Centre, says artisan cards are also being provided to the beneficiaries.

 These card holders can set up their stalls at exhibitions in the country and abroad, he adds.